Extended Sperm Searches

 Instead of microscope fields and sperm, let's use an analogy of pages in books.

-Imagine your centrifuged sample as a shelf of 50 books, each 300 pages long — that's 15,000 pages total, one for each microscope field.
+Imagine your centrifuged sample as a shelf of 50 books, each 300 pages long, for 15,000 pages total, one for each microscope field.
 In a normal fertile man, every single page would have sperm on it.
 Open to any page in any book, and you'd find them immediately.

 The Problem with Current Practice